 Since smartphones are getting sleeker and come equipped with more advanced cameras, the Vivo elevator camera, for example, allows a smartphone's photo-taking component to pop up and retract as the user requires.
 Be sure to check with your chosen retailer if a compatible smartphone app is a must-have feature for your elevator camera.

 Now that you know the main types of elevator cameras, it’s also worth researching if there are any legal restrictions on their use for business purposes.
 The law generally allows enterprises to use elevator cameras.
 However, businesspeople can only install them for legitimate reasons, and do so in ways that don't violate a person's reasonable expectation of privacy.
+For more info about regulations for surveillance in the workplace, consult our dedicated guide.

 Concerning pricing, the elevator range is quite broad, spanning from hundreds of dollars to several thousands, depending on how extensive the surveillance system is.
 Additionally, many companies require you to submit your company's details to receive exact quotes.